rcarver/config/README.md

 * Merging this to master would be weird, right?
 * Should a Cluster indicate the branch(es) that are valid to boot from?
 * Is this how one might do development?

+## Reference

+A brief overview of Config's APIs and tools.

+### The Pattern API

+Class methods DSL.

+* `desc` Describe an attribute.
+* `key` Define a key attribute.
+* `attr` Define an attribute.

+Methods you may override in your Pattern subclass.

+* `call` Add other Patterns.
+Don't perform any operations that alter the node, do that in `create`.
+* `create` Perform operations that alter the Node.
+* `destroy` Perform operations that undo the alteration of the Node.
+* `describe` Change the string representation of your Pattern.
+* `to_s` Change the full string representation of your Pattern.

+Helpers available during Pattern execution.

+* `log` A `Config::Log` object.
+Write to it with `<<`.
+* `add(klass, &block)` Add a sub-pattern.
+Provide a block to set attributes on the instantiated pattern.

 ## Authors